Breast cancer screening

 Mammograms are specialized x-rays of the breast that can reveal tumors before they can be felt.
 Many studies have shown that early detection saves lives and increases treatment options, according to the ACS.
 Today, most mammograms are digital.
 The images are saved as computer files instead of being on film.
 This allows a doctor to look at the x-ray image from different views or magnify sections for a closer look.
 Digital x-rays also allow doctors to view with greater accuracy potential areas of concern in women who have dense breasts.

-- Breast tomosynthesis, or 3D mammography, may allow clearer views of breast tissue.
+For example, breast tomosynthesis, or 3D mammography, may allow clearer views of breast tissue.
 In this type of x-ray, numerous images are taken as the machine moves over the breast.
 Then a computer puts the images together to create a 3D picture.
 Breast tomosynthesis may find more cancers and also reduce callbacks for more tests, some studies suggest.
-But it also may involve more radiation than traditional mammograms, and some insurers may not cover it.

 Breast awareness.
-While the ACS no longer recommends breast exams, it is still important for women to be aware of how their breasts normally look and feel and to report any new changes to a healthcare professional right away.
-In most cases, breast changes aren't a sign of cancer.
-Still, tell your doctor if you develop any of the following:
+While the ACS no longer recommends clinical breast exams or breast self-exams, it is still important for women to be aware of how their breasts normally look and feel and to report any new changes to a healthcare professional right away.

 Magnetic resonance imaging (MRI).
 In addition to a mammogram, women at high risk for breast cancer should have an MRI every year.
 Women with moderately high risk for breast cancer should discuss this screening test with their doctor.